 Submitter No Submitter Comments Applicant Comment Officer Comment DFES Built Environment Branch Comments As the proposed buildings appear to be Class 9b, plans will need to be provided to DFES BEB for assessment, required by Regulation 18B of the Building Regulations 2012 (as amended).
 It is noted that there appears to be a number of buildings proposed that will exceed 500m2 total floor area and as such, these will need to be served by a fire hydrant system designed in accordance with AS2419.1-2005 and meet with the FES Commissioner's Operational Requirements.
 Furthermore, any such system must be for the protection of the structures which it is serving and any requirements for Bush Fire suppression must be considered over and above this demand.
 Recommendation - compliant proposal - no objection DFES advises the proponent has adequately identified issues arising from the bushfire risk assessment and considered how compliance with the bushfire protection criteria can be achieved within the submitted BMP.
 Please be advised that the same letter has been sent to David Carter at the Department of Planning, Lands and Heritage.
 As this planning decision is to be made by a Joint Development Assessment Panel please forward notification of the decision to DFES for our records.
 Main Roads WA D. Proposed Educational Establishment - Lot 218 (575) Abernethy Road, Oakford - Ref.
-PA23/588 - DAP/23/02545 The applicant acknowledges MRWA MRWA's submission has been addressed in In response to correspondence received on 9 August 2023 please be advised Main Roads has reviewed the supporting information and has no objections to the above application. comments with no objection to the proposal. the report.
+PA23/588 - DAP/23/02545 In response to correspondence received on 9 August 2023 please be advised Main Roads has reviewed the supporting information and has no The applicant acknowledges MRWA comments with no objection to the proposal. objections to the above application.
 Main Roads requests a copy of the Shire's final determination on this proposal to be sent to planninginfo@mainroads.wa.gov.au.